Weaving a Global Tapestry: SparkLab Paris 2025

 Over the course of the programme, we explored language and messaging, including the new Aspen Institute website, and the importance of weaving our efforts into a more interconnected global strategy.
 Partners from across the network - Ukraine, Romania, Germany, Central Europe, Italy, France, UK, Mexico, Colombia, Kenya and India - shared their communications strategies and programme highlights, offering both inspiration and practical takeaways.

 A standout for me was Tommy Loper’s interactive session Weaving it Together: Building Aspen Institute’s Interconnected Global Community of Leaders, which reinforced the importance of intentional collaboration and demonstrated what’s possible when we focus on relationships as well as outcomes.
-It reframed the way I think about impact, focusing not only on quantifiable outcomes, but also on the quality of relationships we build along the way.
+It challenged us to consider how we communicate the “why” behind our work - and how we show impact in ways that honour the depth of human connection at its core.

 Of course, it wouldn’t be Paris without a bit of magic.
 A river cruise on the Seine gave us a chance to see the city’s landmarks from a new perspective and enjoy some unstructured moments to connect and learn more about one another, reminding us that often the most valuable insights come in between the sessions.